new york state

 Hector Wines was one of the unknowns, but one we had heard about in our research as an exciting up-and-comer approaching winemaking in their centuries-old vineyards in new and creative ways.

 The vibe was younger and hipper, the tasting room reminding us of the craft beer rooms we love to visit, warm and convivial with a good playlist filling the space, a place to hang out and talk to the bartender, have a bite and enjoy a glass of their wares.

-The wines were interesting and excellent, created by a group of wine growing and wine making friends, one a 7th generation viticulturist who oversees his family’s historic vineyards that supply the fruit, a winemaker who mentored with local vineyards and worked in restaurants and wine bars in New York City, and another a local oenologist of renown, closely following the production and craft from vine to bottle.
-A range of red and white varietals and lovely blends fills out their portfolio.
+The wines were interesting and adventurous, created by a group of wine growing and wine making friends, one a 7th generation viticulturist who oversees his family’s historic vineyards that supply the fruit, a winemaker who mentored with local vineyards and worked in restaurants and wine bars in New York City, and another a local oenologist of renown, closely following the production and craft from vine to bottle.
+A range of red and white varietals and inspired blends fills out their portfolio.